 Facilities include toilets (near the bridge) and a small shop in a caravan site.
 The Wisemans Bridge Inn has outdoor seating with views over Saundersfoot Bay.

-The route of a former colliery tramway is now a foot / cycle path, which can be followed along the base of the cliffs (and through two tunnels) to Coppet Hall beach, from where a cliff path offers an alternative return route.
+The route of a former colliery tramway (which ran from Saundersfoot harbour to Stepaside) is now a foot / cycle path for most of its length.
+It can be followed along the base of the cliffs (and through two tunnels) to Coppet Hall beach, from where a cliff path offers an alternative return route.
+Alternatively, follow the path inland and up to the former Grove Colliery, where a concrete slab (which covers the old shaft) has a small hole in the centre through which stones can be dropped, sploshing into the water below a few seconds later.